 CPEC, OBOR are all about “shared prosperity”: PM

-BEIJING, May 15 (APP): Prime Minister Muhammad Nawaz Sharif Monday said that the One Belt, One Road (OBOR) and China Pakistan Economic Corridor (CPEC) were all about shared prosperity, beginning a new era for humanity and vowing progress and prosperity in the poor regions.
+BEIJING, May 15 (APP): Prime Minister Muhammad Nawaz Sharif Monday said that the One Belt, One Road (OBOR) and China Pakistan Economic Corridor (CPEC) were all about shared prosperity, beginning a new era for humanity and vowing progress in the poor regions.